Softlandia-Ltd/vision-is-all-you-need/README.md

 This will index the PDF file in to in-memory vector database.
 This will take some time depending on the size of the PDF file and the GPU you are using in Modal.
 The current demo is using a A10G GPU.

 You can now search for similar pages using the `POST /search` endpoint.

+The endpoint send the page images and the query to the OpenAI API and returns the response.

 # Frontend